samumantha/carpentries-advanced-git/_episodes/05-merging.md

 Using the fast-forward merge it is impossible to see from the `git` history which of the commit objects together have implemented a feature.
 You would have to manually read all the log messages.
 Reverting a whole feature (i.e. a group of commits), is a true headache in the latter situation, whereas it is easily done if the --no-ff flag was used.

-For a good illustration of fast-forward merger (and other concepts), see this thread: https://stackoverflow.com/questions/9069061/what-effect-does-the-no-ff-flag-have-for-git-merge
+For a good illustration of fast-forward merge (and other concepts), see this thread: https://stackoverflow.com/questions/9069061/what-effect-does-the-no-ff-flag-have-for-git-merge

-### Three-way Merger
+### Three-way Merge

 Similar to `--no-ff`, but there may be dragons.
 Forced upon you when there’s an intermediate change since you branched.
 May prompt your to manually resolve